 Does Your Ground Coffee Leach Into Ice Water?

-Emmanuel, our guide at Finca Rosa Blanca sustainable coffee plantation, explained that the best way to tell if your coffee has been roasted well is to place a tablespoonful of ground coffee on top of a glass of ice water.
+Emmanuel, the guide at Finca Rosa Blanca sustainable coffee plantation, explained that the best way to tell if your coffee has been roasted well is to place a tablespoonful of ground coffee on top of a glass of ice water.
 If your coffee leaches into the ice water within a few minutes, it has been either under or over-roasted, because the sugars are leaching out of the coffee into the water.
 If it doesn't leach (even after a half hour), you've got properly roasted coffee.